 and I am told this would work too but we have yet to try it.

 In skillet cook bacon until the texture you like.
 I like mine not quite crispy.
 Remove and cut into 1 inch pieces.
+A low sodium version requires that you use only enough bacon for flavoring.
+I freeze the rest of the cooked bacon in freezer bags for later use.

 Heat olive oil in the frying pan and add onion (and pepper and celery, if you want).
 Heat until onion is translucent.
 Add greens and bacon, stir in flour.
 Let sit occasionally so the flour will brown on bits of the greens, bacon, and onion.
 Don’t let it burn.
 You may add more olive oil Stir.
 Let it sit.
 Stir.
 Add leftover meats as you desire.